-Report on the audit of the financial statements Opinion
+Report on the audit of the financial statements

+Opinion

-We have audited the financial statements of Bord na Móna plc ('the Company') and its consolidated undertakings ('the Group') for the year ended 30 March 2022 set out on pages 24 to 78, which comprise the Consolidated and Company Balance Sheets, the Consolidated Income Statement, the Consolidated Statement of Total Comprehensive Income, the Consolidated Statement of Cash Flows, the Consolidated and Company's Statements of Changes in Equity, and related notes, including the summary of significant accounting policies set out in note 2.
-The financial reporting framework that has been applied in their preparation of the Group financial statements is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union and, as regards the Parent Company financial statements, Irish Law and FRS 101 Reduced Disclosure Framework.
+We have audited the financial statements of Bord na Móna Plc ('the Company') and its consolidated undertakings ('the Group') for the year ended 29 March 2023 set out on pages 26 to 86, which comprise the Consolidated and Company Balance Sheets, the Consolidated Income Statement, the Consolidated Statement of Total Comprehensive Income, the Consolidated Statement of Cash Flows, the Consolidated and Company Statements of Changes in Equity, and related notes, including the summary of significant accounting policies set out in note 2.

+The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union and, as regards the Parent Company financial statements, Irish Law and FRS 101 Reduced Disclosure Framework.

-In our opinior
+In our opinion:

-- > the Group and Company financial statements give a true and fair view of the assets, liabilities and financial position of the Group and Company as at 30 March 2022 and of the Group's profit for the year then ended; - > the Group financial statements have been properly prepared in accordance with IFRS Standards as adopted by the European Union; - the Company financial statements has been properly prepared in accordance with FRS 101 Reduced Disclosure Framework; and - > the Group financial statements and Company financial statements have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- > the financial statements give a true and fair view of the assets, liabilities and financial position of the Group and Company as at 29 March 2023 and of the Group's profit for the year then ended; - > the Group financial statements have been properly prepared in accordance with IFRS as adopted by the European Union; - > the Company financial statements have been properly prepared in accordance with FRS 101 Reduced Disclosure Framework; and - > the financial statements have been properly prepared in accordance with the requirements of the Companies Act